ericholscher/sphinx-tutorial/step-2.rst

 Semantic Descriptions and References
 ------------------------------------

-Sphinx also has much more powerful semantic referencing capabilties, which knows all about software development concepts.
+Sphinx also has much more powerful semantic referencing capabilities, which knows all about software development concepts.

 Say you're creating a CLI application.